Your book prescription

 It was World Book Day yesterday.
-And our private Facebook group has gone all a flutter over This Naked Mind: Control Alcohol book by Annie Grace.
+And many Club Soda members got excited about This Naked Mind: Control Alcohol book by Annie Grace.
 This is no surprise.
 Good reviews from people we like and trust, in this case other members of Club Soda, go a long way towards helping us decide what may be good for us too.
 Books are self-help, but being guided to choices by your peers (guided self-help) is even more effective.
 Today we talk about reading for sobriety.

 As in most things, the answer to this is not straightforward.
 It depends on what type of drinker you are (or were), where in the process of deciding to change you are, what type of learning style suits you, and there may even be a genre that impacts you more.

 Reading books has long been recognised as a form of therapy for mental wellbeing, going all the way to ancient Greece in fact.
 There is strong evidence that self-help reading can help you, and if you are immersing yourself in solving the problem of your drinking habits, then books of all kinds can be a key part of your survival kit.

 “Reading can offer richer, broader, and more complex models of experience, which enable people to view their own lives from a refreshed perspective and with renewed understanding,” says Dr Josie Billington, Deputy Director of Centre for Research Into Reading at University of Liverpool.

 “Some books leave us free and some books make us free” said Ralph Waldo Emerson.

 And if the recent buzz around Sarah Hepola’s book Blackout is anything to go by, more people are connecting with themselves and others by talking about their relationship with alcohol.